 I’m pleased to share an excerpt of my romantic historical fiction novel, Traitor’s Knot.
-From time to time, I’ll be refreshing the post, so do check to see if there is a new one.
+The full novel is available by Endeavour Media and sold through Amazon.

-“Aye, three will do,” James replied.
-He tossed the man sixpence then brought the inn’s wagon close to the stall to load the grain.
-He hoisted the first bag over his shoulders with a low grunt.
-Henry was getting his money’s worth.
+“Lean times,” James replied.
+He tossed the man a sixpence, then brought the inn’s wagon close to the stall to load the grain.

 A smile curled over his lips.
-Interesting.
-Giving little mind to where it landed, he tossed the grain in the back.
-Leaning against the side of the wagon, he watched her progress through the merchant stalls.
-Only when the grain merchant thumped him on the shoulder did he realize the man had been speaking to him.
+Giving little mind to where the bag landed, he tossed it in the back.
+Leaning against the wagon, he watched her progress through the merchant stalls.
+When the grain merchant thumped him on the shoulder, he realised the man had been speaking to him.

-“Forget not the last bag, Hart.
-I don’t care for Henry Grant to claim I cheated him.”
+“Forget not the last one.
+I won’t have Henry claiming I cheated him.”

 “I won’t.”
 James kept the maid in view.
 Why not make her acquaintance?
-She would hardly recognize him, given that he had worn a mask.
-He grinned.
+She wouldn’t recognise him since he had worn a scarf.
 Step to it, man.

-James looked past Hammond’s shoulder and lost sight of Elizabeth Seton.
+James looked past Hammond but had lost sight of Elizabeth Seton.
 She couldn’t have gone far.
 “If you’ll excuse me, I have business to attend.”

 “A few moments,” Hammond said.
 “I’m sure you can muck the stables another time.”